owlbarn/tutorial/book/core-opt/README.md

 |	Complex64 : (Complex.t, complex64_elt) kind
 ```

-Suppose we want to implement the sine math function, which maps the `sin` function on every elements in the .
-We we need to implement four different versions, each for one of these four number types.
+Suppose we want to implement the sine math function, which maps the `sin` function on every elements in the ndarray.
+We need to implement four different versions, each for one of these four number types.
 The basic code looks like this:

 ```text